 Boric acid is a natural home remedy for killing German roaches.
 You can make an effective roach bait using sugar and boric acid.
 Because of its pesticide and poisonous formulation, Boric acid is known to destroy the outer layer of roaches and kill them instantly.

-Also, research has proven that boric acid and sugar are very effective compared to other traditional roach control techniques.
-According to the research, boric acid can kill up to 90% of the cockroach population within a short period.
+Research has also proven that boric acid and sugar are very useful compared to other traditional roach control techniques.
+According to the study, boric acid can kill up to 90% of the cockroach population within a short period.
 Thus, boric acid offers a quick and effective remedy for getting rid of Geman roaches.

 Is Boric Acid Safe?
 NO!
 Boric acid is not safe.
-You should be extremely careful when using this product.
+It would help if you were extremely careful when using this product.
 Keep boric acid away from kids and pets.
 After using the product, ensure you thoroughly clean your hands using soap and water.

 How Should You Use Boric Acid To Eliminate German Roaches?